 The proposal will not cause overshadowing within the subject or adjoining lots.
-The dwellings are single storey only.
+The dwellings at the rear of the site are single storey only.

 The proposal will not create any negative impacts on the public domain within the locality.

 The proposal will not create any adverse impacts on ecology.